Torridal

 The valley includes the areas of Sødal, Skråstad, Lian, Hagen, and Glattetre on the east side of the river and Strai, Hommeren, Aukland, Mosby, and Høie on the west side.
 The districts of Espestøl, Hemmes, Mestad, Aurebekk, Rypestøl, and Kulia are also part of the valley, although they don't lie directly along the river.
 The Mosby and Strai areas are fairly densely populated, and the Torridal Church lies between those two villages.
 The Torridal sporting venue has facilities outdoors and indoors in Torridalshallen.

-Norwegian National Road 9 (Setesdalsveien) and the Sørlandet Line both run along the west side of the river Otra, through the Torridal valley.
+Norwegian National Road 9 ("Setesdalsveien") and the Sørlandet Line railway both run along the west side of the river Otra, through the Torridal valley.
 Norwegian County Road 1 ("Sødalssida") runs along the east bank of Otra.